HYDROCAL IN DEPTH

 Helps boosts immunity, helps skin problems (pimples) to clear and is reported to increase fertility in men.

-Copper is reported to help in the prevention of greying hair and prematurely aging skin.
+Copper is reported to help in the prevention of greying hair and prematurely ageing skin.

-These two act to assist effective and rapid absorption of calcium by the bones.
+These two act to assist the effective and rapid absorption of calcium by the bones.

 Aloes Vera’s properties are well documented and are included in Hydro-Cal.
 Horsetail is a rich source of Silica, essential for building healthy hair and nails.